 Section 3 - Election and terms of Officers.
 The officers of the Association shall be a President, Vice-President, Secretary and Treasurer elected annually by the Association membership.
-Terms shall be for one fiscal year.
-No individual may serve in the office of President or Vice-President for more than two consecutive terms.
+Terms of office shall be for one fiscal year.
+No individual may serve in the office of President or Vice-President for more than three consecutive terms.
 The tenure of any officer may be terminated by a two-thirds vote of the Board members comprising a quorum of the Board at any regular or special meeting thereof.

 Section 4 - Election and terms of Directors.
 The Association shall elect from its resident membership a total of six to twelve (6-12) directors, each of whom shall serve for a term of two years, half of whom shall be elected each year to provide overlapping terms of service.
 Vacancies arising in the Board of Directors or in any office between annual meetings of the Association may be filled by a majority vote: of the: remaining directors such that the new director will serve until the next regular annual meeting.
 A Director elected to the Board to fill a vacancy on the Board shall be eligible to be elected subsequently by the Association.
 The terms of the Directors elected by the Association shall begin upon their election at the regular annual meeting.